-This study employed a quantitative method by distributing survey forms to the selected respondents among the users of HIS application at THIS, IHIS and BHIS's hospitals in Malaysia.
+This study employed a quantitative method by distributing survey forms to the selected respondents among the users of HIS application at the THIS, IHIS and BHIS's hospitals in Malaysia.
 The total of 229 respondents participated in the survey.
-The questionnaires are adapted from (Ismail, 2016).
+The questionnaires are adapted from (smail, 2016).
 It comprised of two sections with their respective constructs.
 Section A had eight questions concerning the demographic information of the respondents, while Section B had thirty-four questions pertaining to the organizational context.
-Nurul Izzatty Ismail et al. Opción, Año 35, Especial No.19 (2019): 992-1010
+Nurul Izzatty Ismail and nor Hazana Abdullah Opción, Año 35, Especial No.19 (2019): 1954-1971